IMPORTANT: CANADA POST STRIKE — YOU CAN QUICKLY PAY YOUR INVOICE ONLINE.

 With preventive measures…

-…In form of a ridge preservation – filling the empty socket with a bone substitute material – the volume and shape of the bone is retained over time.
-Preventive measures with Geistlich Biomaterials allow flexibility in choosing the final restoration (implants/bridge restoration).
+Ridge preservation — filling the empty socket with a bone substitute — helps retain bone volume and shape.
+Geistlich Biomaterials provide flexibility in choosing the final restoration (implants or bridges).

 Inflamed Gum – Now What?